 My name is Marc Hoover.
 I am a freelance writer and write a weekly column for The Clermont Sun, a local newspaper.
+In 2019, I won a Hooper award (placement pending) from the Ohio News Media Association (ONMA) for best original column.
 I have also written articles for the Examiner (now AXS.com), Huffington Post, Verblio, and Blasting News.
 Since childhood, I have always had a fascination with true crime and the paranormal.
 I have even lived in a haunted house so I am a believer in the supernatural.
 Additionally, I am a published author and have earned a B.S. in Business Administration and a Master's degree in Accounting both from Indiana Wesleyan University in Marion, Indiana.

 From 1999 to 2010, I worked in social services for Hamilton County JFS (Cincinnati, Ohio).
 I started out in child support enforcement and then worked with children's services securing homes for abused and neglected children.
 My experience with the county made me realize our society has many evil monsters masquerading as people.